 The SFAA is dedicated to keeping our members informed about new and proposed laws in San Francisco while fighting to protect the rights of rental property owners.
 Because San Francisco land use policy changes so often, it is nearly impossible for property owners to keep abreast of the new laws.

 SFAA tracks new legislative activity and translates it into understandable and concise language.

-Here are current and recent issues we've been tracking:
+Here are issues we've been tracking:

 - 2015 Gross Receipts Tax Adjustment and Payroll Expense Tax Rate.
 Get details here.